Technical Reference

-Equation set, numerical methods, assumptions, and annotated bibliography for cross-reference.
+Equation set, numerical methods, assumptions, and annotated bibliography for the VPD Studio application.

 SymbolMeaningUnits